Skye Terrier -

 Personality and Traits:

 The Skye is known to be unsurpassed in loyalty to those he holds in regard.
-Here is a "wow"
+Here is an awesome

 breed fact, in support of this trait: In 1858, a Skye Terrier from Edinburgh, named Greyfriars